daeuniverse/dae/docs/en/troubleshooting.md

 # Troubleshooting

+Before troubleshooting networking issues, you may wish to set the log level to 'debug' or 'trace' to obtain detailed information about connectivity and latencies.

 ## No network after `dae suspend`

 Do not set dae as the DNS in DHCP setting.
 For example, you can set `223.5.5.5` as DNS in your DHCP setting.